kerkelae/disimpy/docs/source/installation.rst

 Installation
 ############

-It is recommended to install Disimpy in a virtual environment.
+It is strongly recommended to install Disimpy in a virtual environment.
 The most recent release can be installed with pip:

 .. code-block::